 Yoga and meditation go together.
-While yoga helps to strengthen the physical being, meditation helps unite the individual self with the cosmic consciousness that is a higher form of consciousness or the universal energy present everywhere.
+It helps to strengthen both physical and mental being, which as a result helps unite the individual self with the cosmic consciousness that is a higher form of consciousness or the universal energy present everywhere.
 Thousands of years before yoga and meditation became popular in the Western countries, India discovered and practiced them.
-The places where such practices happen is an Ashram, where people go to heal the body and the mind; rejuvenate oneself and learn the secrets of the body, life, and universe.
+There are 8 Limbs of Yoga that needs to be practiced, which helps us to blossom till the highest.
+The places where such practices happen is an Ashram, where people go to heal the body and the mind; also rejuvenating oneself and learn the secrets of the body, life, and universe.

 - Best Yoga Ashrams in India

 - 1. The Art of Living Ashram, Bengaluru

 - 2. Isha Foundation Ashram, Coimbatore

 - 4. Mata Amritanandamayi Ashram, Kerala

 - 5. Tushita Meditation Centre, Dharamsala